Acupuncture for Hot Flushes during Cancer Treatment

-American researchers have found that acupuncture is just as effective as drug treatment in preventing hot flushes in breast cancer patients receiving long-term oestrogen-antagonist therapy.
+American researchers have found that acupuncture is just as effective as drugs in preventing hot flushes during breast cancer treatment using long-term oestrogen-antagonist therapy.
 Moreover, they also found that acupuncture improved both their sex drive and overall sense of well-being.

 Fifty patients were randomly assigned to receive twelve weeks of either acupuncture or standard drug treatment (in this case, venlafaxine).
 Both groups were found to exhibit significant decreases in hot flushes and depressive symptoms, together with improvements in mental health and quality of life.
 At follow-up two weeks after treatment had ended, the venlafaxine group were experiencing significant increases in hot flushes, whereas those in the acupuncture group remained low.
 Further, the drug treatment group reported 18 incidences of adverse effects (nausea, dry mouth, dizziness, anxiety), compared with the acupuncture group which reported none.
 Acupuncture had the additional benefit of increasing sex drive in some women, and most reported improvements in their energy, clarity of thought and general well-being.